• Skip to primary navigation

 PAPBA News

-The Port Authority PBA always honors and remembers Port Authority Police Officer William Perry (EOW 12/22/1980).
-Police Officer Perry was fatally shot by an assailant on a PATH platform in Jersey City, New Jersey.
-He was 32 years old and had served with the Port Authority Police Department for three years and 10 months.
-He is survived by his wife and two children.
-Billy, continue your rest in the Lord’s eternal embrace.
+The Port Authority PBA always honors and remembers Port Authority Police Detective Thomas M. Inman (EOW 4/12/2020).
+Detective Inman succumbed to a 9/11 illness contracted during his heroic and selfless work in the toxic environment of the World Trade Center Rescue and Recovery.
+He had served with the Port Authority Police Department for 30 years and was a U.S. Army Vietnam War veteran.
+Tommy, continue your rest in the Lord’s eternal embrace.
 Always Honored, Never Forgotten.
 Read More

 • « Go to Previous Page